2023 f1 season preview

 Logan Sargeant

-2023 Formula 1 rule changes
+2023 Formula 1 Rule Changes

 In 2023 the ground-effect floor specifications will be raised by 15mm to minimise instances where teams were running their cars as low as possible and risking safety concerns caused by vertical oscillations.